Syampuuh/syampuuh.github.io/mineman.md

 [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/loot-bag-mod)

 All that monster killing's gotta be for something!
 Even the most innocuous mob has a change to drop a Loot Bag, which will grant you a small assortment of *any* 10 items in the game.
 Yes, ***anything*** (except for control blocks and the like).
-It's a 1 in 200 chance from hostile mobs, but when you get one it can end up being one hell of a boon.
+It's a 1 in 100 chance from rarer hostile mobs, but when you get one it can end up being one hell of a boon.

 ### Majrusz's Progressive Difficulty